AramArakelyan777/weather-telegram-bot/README.md

 ## Features

-1. Weather Information: The bot provides the current weather information based on the user location input.
+1. Weather Information: The bot provides the current weather information based on the user location or input.
-2. Advice: The bot offers useful piece of advice and/or some funny messages depending on the weather conditions.
+2. Advice: The bot offers useful pieces of advice and/or some funny messages depending on the weather conditions.
-3. Database Storage: User data is stored in a Postgresql database for future interactions.
+3. Database Storage: User data is stored in a PostgreSQL database for future interactions.
 4. Location Hints: If a user makes a mistake while inputting a location, the bot provides hints from the database.
 5. Language: The bot is available in 2 languages: English and Russian.